bigfix/developer.bigfix.com/site/reference/types/xml-dom-node.md

 # node name of &lt;xml dom node&gt; : string

-Returns the name of the specified XML DOM node as a string.Example: node names of child nodes of xml document of file &amp;quot;C:\WINDOWS\system32\icsxml\cmnicfg.xml&amp;quot; - Returns a list of the names of each node in the specified XML document.
+Returns the name of the specified XML DOM node as a string.Example: node names of child nodes of xml document of file "C:\WINDOWS\system32\icsxml\cmnicfg.xml" - Returns a list of the names of each node in the specified XML document.

 # node type of &lt;xml dom node&gt; : integer

-Returns the numeric node type of the specified Document Object Module (DOM) node, 1-12 as shown in the creation inspector.Example: node types of child nodes of xml document of file &amp;quot;icsxml\cmnicfg.xml&amp;quot; of system folder - Returns a list of numeric types for each of the nodes in the specified XML document.
+Returns the numeric node type of the specified Document Object Module (DOM) node, 1-12 as shown in the creation inspector.Example: node types of child nodes of xml document of file "icsxml\cmnicfg.xml" of system folder - Returns a list of numeric types for each of the nodes in the specified XML document.

 # node value of &lt;xml dom node&gt; : string

 Returns the node value, which varies depending on the node type.
-If the standard interface produces a null type, the inspector throws NoSuchObject.Example: node value of first child of xml document of file &amp;quot;icsxml\cmnicfg.xml&amp;quot; of system folder - Returns the value of the first node in the specified file.
-If the first statement of the file is &amp;lt;xml version=&amp;quot;1.0&amp;quot;&amp;gt;, for instance, the name would be &amp;quot;xml&amp;quot; and the value would be version=&amp;quot;1.0&amp;quot;.
+If the standard interface produces a null type, the inspector throws NoSuchObject.Example: node value of first child of xml document of file "icsxml\cmnicfg.xml" of system folder - Returns the value of the first node in the specified file.
+If the first statement of the file is &lt;xml version="1.0"&lt;, for instance, the name would be "xml" and the value would be version="1.0".

 # owner document of &lt;xml dom node&gt; : xml dom document